• Skip to main content

 • Login

-Instead of visiting a sculpture collection, this year’s camp-out focuses on peaceful time together and making art.
+This year’s camp-out focuses on peaceful time together and making art.
 There will be self-directed stations set up, with periodic demonstrations/presentations.
 So far we have:

-• A talisman-making (Carrie Allen)
+• Talisman-making (Carrie Allen)

 • Wet-felting small vessels or rocks (Leslie Crist)